Contracts Assessment Form FAQ

 Contact your school administrator for further details regarding ethical approval.
 Proof of current ethical approval for this Project will need to be provided to TCD Contracts Office where applicable.

-Q.15 (a) Why am I being asked if my project involves Humans, their tissue or data?
+Q.15 Why am I being asked if my project involves Humans, their Tissue or Data?